xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Switch.md

 The `Switch` statement must include at least one condition statement.

 The `Default` clause is triggered when the value does not match any of the conditions.
-It is equivalent to an `Else` clause in an `If` statement.
+It is equivalent to an `Else` clause in an `if` statement.
 Only one `Default` clause is permitted in each `Switch` statement.

 `Switch` has the following parameters: